-3.22 A grantback is an arrangement under which a licensee assigns to the licensor, or agrees to extend to the licensor, the rights over the licensee's improvements to the licensed technology.
-Grantbacks in general have procompetitive effects, for example, by increasing the licenser's incentives to license, or by promoting the dissemination of licensees' improvements to the licensed technology.
+3.23 A grantback is an arrangement under which a licensee assigns to the licensor, or agrees to extend to the licensor, the rights over the licensee's improvements to the licensed technology.
+Grantback provisions can increase a licensor's incentives to license, and promote the dissemination of licensees' improvements to the licensed technology.
+There are often pro-competitive reasons for including grantback provisions, and these generally do not pose competition concerns, especially where they are non-exclusive in nature.
 They may, however, have an adverse impact on competition, where they substantially reduce the incentives of the licensee to engage in R&D and thereby reduce innovation.